 A 529 plan is an investment plan in which contributions plus any earnings grow tax-deferred and remain tax-free if the funds are withdrawn to pay for certain qualifying education expenses.
-In addition to college tuition, 529 plan funds can now also be used for elementary and secondary school tuition.
+In addition to college tuition, 529 plan funds can also be used for K-12 school tuition.

 However, 529 plans come with stipulations and options.
 Here’s what you need to know.

 529 plan do’s